UpdateHub/updatehub.github.io/docs/uhu/getting-started.md

 After that you are ready to start creating update packages.

-!!! info
+{% hint style='info' %}
 You just have to do this step once, since uhu will save your credentials at $HOME/.uhu.
 If you need to update your credentials, you may use the auth command within interactive prompt.
+{% endhint %}